ministryofjustice/security-guidance/docs/incident-management-plan-and-process-guide.md

 -   Sanctioning enhanced monitoring on IT systems where appropriate
 -   Updating the incident management database with details of all incidents, any investigation conducted and actions undertaken
 -   Carrying out analysis of security incidents as required
--   Initiating a forensic investigation and commissioning forensic analysis \(in accordance with [Forensic Readiness Policy](forensic-readiness-policy.md)\)
+-   Initiating a forensic investigation and commissioning forensic analysis
 -   Providing progress reports on specific incidents to relevant parties.

 |